-- A gas (generated by the intended reaction and/or by a secondary) thermal decomposition). - A vapor (from the solvent or a reactant, as the temperature) increases). - A liquid (typically part of the solvent), carried over by vapors or gases, forming foams and two-phase flows.
+- > A gas (generated by thermal decomposition). - > A vapor (from the solvent or a reactant, as the temperature increases).

+A liquid (typically part of the solvent), carried over by vapors or gases, forming foams and two-phase flows.
 This last case is the most common for runaway reactions and decompositions.

-Other considerations should include the thermal stability of the material:
+Other considerations should include the thermal stability of the material;

-- Can the pure material decompose under storage conditions? - ► Is it credible that the wrong material unloaded into a tank may cause a chemical reaction or polymerization to occur?
+- > Can the pure material decompose under storage conditions? - > Is it credible that the wrong material unloaded into a tank may cause a chemical reaction or polymerization to occur?

-The runaway reaction incident at T2 Laboratories on December 19th, 2007 provides an excellent example where a relief device (a rupture disc) did exist, opened when the set pressure was reached and yet, it failed to relieve the pressure because it had been improperly dimensioned for the abnormal conditions encountered during the process failure, injured thirty-two and caused significant loss of property, including the total destruction of the plant.
-The excellent report from the U.S. Chemical Safety Board2 provides more details on this case.
+The runaway reaction incident at T2 Laboratories on December 19th, 2007 provides an excellent example where a relief device (a rupture disc) did exist, opened when the set pressure was reached and yet, it failed to relieve the pressure because it had been improperly dimensioned.
+The subsequent explosion of the vessel killed four people, injured thirty-two and caused significant loss of property, including the total destruction of the plant.
+The excellent report from the U.S. Chemical Safety Board provides more details on this case.

-It is generally the case that runaway reactions or thermal decompositions require the largest venting areas (even larger than fire engulfment, traditionally the default dimensioning case).
+It is generally the case that runaway reactions or thermal decompositions require the largest venting areas (even larger than fire engulfment, traditionally considered the dimensioning case by default).
 In such cases the use of relief valves may not be possible and one needs to apply rupture disks and catch systems to assure adequate venting capacity.